How To Speed Up React Native Development using Typescript: Walkthrough and Tutorial

 You've set up TypeScript in React Native utilizing the awesome tools VS Code provides.
 Developing should be a breeze now. :)

-If you want to read more about development with React Native, check out this blogpost about using FormatJS in React Native to streamline your I18N Workflow or this blogpost about generating React Native documentation using Typescript and Typedoc!
+If you want to read more about using TypeScript in React Native, check out this blog post about generating React Native documentation using TypeScript and Typedoc: typedoc react.

 Sources: